 In addition, education interns are exposed to a variety of studio practices such as screen printing, pinhole photography, concrete and plaster casting, graphic design, and more.
 The education internship does involve a degree of physical labor, assisting education staff in cleaning studio spaces, moving and organizing art materials, and setting up for special events.
 Such work is occasionally carried out in cold weather or very high heat.

 Requisite skills and experience

-Education interns are inquisitive, collaborative and driven individuals who are eager to share their love of learning with students.
+Education interns are inquisitive, collaborative, and driven individuals who are eager to share their love of learning with students.
 Intern candidates are not required to have previous work or educational experience in the arts, though an interest in arts education is crucial.
 Moreover, candidates generally demonstrate enthusiasm for working with K-12 youth and exploring diverse approaches to teaching and learning.
 Experience working in a role interacting with the public is also a plus.
-We welcome applicants with some college level coursework, associate or bachelor’s degrees or equivalent work experience.
+We welcome applicants with some college level coursework, associate or bachelor’s degrees, or equivalent work experience.

 Compensation and housing

 Internships last five to six months.
-Interns are expected to work approximately 40 hours per week at a rate of $15 per hour, provided free housing on the museum grounds and offered medical benefits.
-Interns are also provided with a bicycle.
+Interns are expected to work approximately 40 hours per week at a rate of $15 per hour, provided free housing on the museum grounds, and offered medical benefits.
+Interns are also provided a bicycle.
 A personal cell phone is required.
 If needed, transport to and from the El Paso or Midland/Odessa airports is available.

 To learn more about Chinati internships, please click here.

-To learn more about Chinati’s Education department, its programs and approach to art education, please click here.
+To learn more about Chinati’s education department, its programs and approach to art education, please click here.